demisto/content/Packs/OpenCTI/Integrations/OpenCTI/README.md

 ### opencti-organization-list
 ***
-Get list of all organizations.
+Get a list of all organizations in OpenCTI.

 #### Base Command